Five Golden Hours

 Five Golden Hours (also known as Cinque Ore in Contanti) is a 1961 Italian-British comedy film directed by Mario Zampi and starring Ernie Kovacs, Cyd Charisse, George Sanders, Dennis Price and John Le Mesurier.
 It was written by Hans Wilhelm.
+In October 1961, the film played on a double bill in some areas of the US with the William Castle horror movie Mr. Sardonicus (1961).

 Plot

 Aldo Bondi is a professional pallbearer and mourner in Rome who lives well off the extravagant gifts given to him by the rich widows he comforts.
 When he falls for the supposedly penniless Baroness Sandra - who is actually a rich "black widow" whose husbands all die - he concocts a Ponzi scheme to cheat three widows by taking money from them, telling them that he will invest it during the "five golden hours" between the closing of the stock exchange in Rome, and the opening of the New York Stock Exchange.
 However, the Baroness absconds with the cash, leaving Bondi in hock to the widows.
 He attempts to kill them, but the scheme fails and he pretends to have gone insane.
 In the sanatarium, his roommate is another debtor feigning madness, Mr. Bing.

 One of the three widows dies, leaving Bondi a fortune, which he can only have if he continues to be insane, otherwise the inheritance is to go to a monastery - so Bondi makes a deal with the brothers to split the money.
 He returns to Rome, where Mr. Bing makes contact with Baroness Sandra and, for a fee, tells her that Bondi is now rich.
 Sandra and Bondi get married, and soon he is her seventh dead husband.